-Foreign currency transactions are translated into the functional Under the call drop guarantee, the Group assures both its Prepay currency using the exchange rates prevailing at the dates of the and Postpay subscribers that it is committed to providing them transactions or valuation where items are re-measured.
-Foreign with uninterrupted connectivity once their Safaricom to Safaricom exchange gains and losses resulting from the settlement of such local calls are connected such that should a connected call transactions and from the translation at year-end exchange disconnect or drop other than for fair access terms indicated in the rates of monetary assets and liabilities denominated in foreign Safaricom Postpay and Prepay usage terms, Safaricom will give the currencies are recognised in profit or loss, except when deferred in subscriber a token of the duration of the call before the drop up to other comprehensive income as gualifying cash flow hedges and a maximum of one (1) minute per call drop.
-The token awarded is qualifying net investment hedges.
-Foreign exchange gains and valid for seven (7) days from date of the award. losses that relate to borrowings and cash and cash equivalents are Under Stori Ibambe bonus scheme the subscribers are required presented in profit or loss within 'finance income or costs'.
-All other to attain a predetermined daily target of usage after which the foreign exchange gains and losses are presented in profit or loss Group awards 100% bonus airtime valid until midnight daily that within 'other income' or 'other expenses'. can be used for Safaricom to Safaricom Voice calls and SMS.
+Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions or valuation where items are re-measured.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in profit or loss, except when deferred in other comprehensive income as qualifying cash flow hedges and qualifying net investment hedges.
+Foreign exchange gains and losses that relate to borrowings and cash and cash equivalents are presented in profit or loss within 'finance income or costs'.
+All other foreign exchange gains and losses are presented in profit or loss within 'other income' or 'other expenses'.

-Changes in the fair value of monetary securities denominated The Group has signed interconnect agreements with both local in foreign currency classified as available for sale are analysed and foreign partners.
-This allows customers from either network between translation differences resulting from changes in the to originate or terminate calls to each other's network.
-Revenue is amortised cost of the security and other changes in the carrying earned and recognised when partners' calls are terminated to the amount of the security.
-Translation differences related to changes Groups' network i.e. the service is rendered. in amortised cost are recognised in profit or loss, and other changes in carrying amount are recognised in other comprehensive income.
+Changes in the fair value of monetary securities denominated in foreign currency classified as available for sale are analysed between translation differences resulting from changes in the amortised cost of the security and other changes in the carrying amount of the security.
+Translation differences related to changes in amortised cost are recognised in profit or loss, and other changes in carrying amount are recognised in other comprehensive income.

-Translation differences on non-monetary financial assets, such as equities classified as available-for-sale financial assets, are included in other comprehensive income and cumulated in 'available-forsale financial assets reserve'.
+Translation differences on non-monetary financial assets, such as equities classified as available-for-sale financial assets, are included in other comprehensive income and cumulated in 'available-for-sale financial assets reserve'.